Mean, Median, Mode: How to Calculate & Relationship Explained

 median_size <- median(shoe_sizes)

-# Create the histogram
+# Create histogram with vertical lines

 hist_plot <- ggplot(data.frame(shoe_sizes), aes(shoe_sizes)) +